Pricing

 Cases outside of Madison and St. Clair:

-Washington, Jersey, Macoupin Counties: $400 additional
+Washington, Monroe, Jersey, Macoupin Counties: $500 additional (if an in-person appearance is needed)

 Uncontested Divorce FAQs